pophero110/rock-paper-scissor/README.md

 - As a player, I'm able to continue the game when I enter the wrong input
 - As a player, I have a player profile that manages my game state, including my points, selected shape, and win/loss/tie counts
 - As a player, I want the game to handle incorrect capitalization of valid input like "rock," "Rock," "RoCk," "ROCK," and other variations so that my input will always be recognized and processed correctly
+- As a player, I want to be able to play rock-paper-scissors against a human competitor when I choose to play with two players.

+# Hurdle && Win

+- The biggest hurdle is how to apply SOLID principles.
+- The biggest win is that I'm able to write code that follows SOLID principles, which reinforces my knowledge about them.
+- Another win is that I am now able to apply SOLID principles not only to the code but also to the design of classes.

+# TODO

+- Write automated JUnit tests for your application.
+- Use an Agile project management framework for your game. ✅
+- If the user enters history, the program should display previous game history (winner's name, game date, and more). ✅
+- Use Java packages to modularize code.
+Place any helper tools in these packages — they could be related to input, networking, or graphics.
+- Use Maven to install external dependencies your game might require.
+- Use generics on collections such as arrays and array lists to store different data composed of different types.
+- Use multithreading to handle concurrent requests (like in multiplayer games).
+- Incorporate video, text, data, networking, and sound into your game via Processing.

 # Credits